conan-io/docs/examples/graph/tool_requires/different_options.rst

 Will generate a "conflict", showing an error like ``Duplicated requirement``.

-However there are some exceptional situations that we could need depending on the same ``tool_requires`` version, but using different binaries of that ``tool_requires``.
+However there are some exceptional situations that we could need to depend on the same ``tool_requires`` version, but using different binaries of that ``tool_requires``.
 This can be achieved by passing different ``options`` to those ``tool_requires``.
 Please, first, clone the sources to recreate this project, you can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub: